50 Incredible Things To Do in Argentina

 4. Watch tango – or learn a few steps yourself

-My first tango lesson in action in Buenos Aires
+My first tango lesson in Buenos Aires

 Tango.
 The sultry dance with its origins in the lower-class neighbourhoods of Buenos Aires is world famous, and some people visit Argentina with the sole focus of learning how to dance.

-If you wander some of the more touristy areas of Buenos Aires – La Boca, San Telmo (especially on Sundays) or Calle Florida in the centre of the city – you’re bound to come along couples with their cheeks pressed against one another, slowly dancing to the famous tango songs that you’ve probably already heard before.
+If you wander some of the more touristy areas of Buenos Aires – La Boca, San Telmo (especially on Sundays) or Calle Florida in the centre of the city – you’re bound to come along couples with their cheeks pressed against one another, slowly dancing to the famous tango songs that you’ve probably heard before.

 You can take tango lessons in Buenos Aires or head to a milonga, basically a tango dance party.
 Some milongas welcome beginners and even have free tango lessons before the serious dancers step in, while other milongas are for dancers who know what they’re doing.